Son of man (Christianity): Etymology and usage

+The NRSV translates it as "mortal" in the Hebrew Bible, the TNIV and the NLT as "mere mortals" in Hebrews 2:6.

 However, other sources argue that the Son of Man is a title, claimed by Jesus as a way of asserting his own divine nature.
-Whitefield, for example, argues that within the biblical context, all humans are referred to as "Sons of Man", or more specifically, sons of Adam.
+For example, Samuel Whitefield argues that within the biblical context, all humans are referred to as "Sons of Man", or more specifically, sons of Adam.
 Jesus' claiming this specific title was a direct claim to divine authority, alluding to that of Daniel, the one who is prophesied to "[come] with the clouds of heaven" and who is to be "given authority, glory and sovereign power" As such, though the title itself could refer to any human being, the title itself refers to a specific religious messianic figure.

+Note that in Greek and Hebrew, the gender for a group that includes male and female individuals must be the masculine.

+Hence, for example, the NRSV translates the plural υἱοὶ θεοῦ (Matthew 5:9) as "children of God" even if "sons of God" could be a literal translation.

 The occurrences of Son of man in the Synoptic gospels are generally categorized into three groups: (i) those that refer to his "coming" (as an exaltation); (ii) those that refer to "suffering" and (iii) those that refer to "now at work" i.e. referring to the earthly life.

 The presentation of Son of man in the Gospel of John is somewhat different from the Synoptics: in John 1:51 he is presented as contact with God through "angelic instrumentality", in John 6:26 and 6:53 he provides life through his death, and in John 5:27 he holds the power to judge men.

+The translators of the Common English Bible chose to translate the Greek expression and the presumed original Aramaic as "the Human One" or "the human being", considering it an idiom.

+They also note that ἄνθρωπος refers to both males and females, so they translate it as "human" unless the context makes clear the gender or the English results unnatural.